chi-collective/genparse/README.md

 The result from `InferenceSetup` is a `ParticleApproximation` object.
 This object contains a collection of particles, each representing a possible generated text sequence.
 Each particle has two main attributes:
 - `context`: The generated text sequence.
-- `weight`: A numerical value representing the particle's importance or likelihood.

-The weights are not normalized probabilities, but rather importance weights.
+- `weight`: A numerical value representing the particle's importance weight.
+The weights are not normalized probabilities.
 GenParse provides post-processing to convert these weights into meaningful probabilities, which can be accessed via the `.posterior` property.
 Here's how you can use it:

 ```python
 # Access the posterior approximation